Natural Resources

 The information contained in the state and transition model (STM) and the ecological site description was developed using archeological and historical data, professional experience, and scientific studies.
 The information presented is representative of a very complex set of plant communities.
 Not all scenarios or plants are included.
 Key indicator plants, animals, and ecological processes are described to inform land management decisions.

 The forest understory includes native vines, ferns, and herbs including Virginia creeper (Parthenocissus quinquefolia), eastern poison ivy (Toxicodendron radicans), muscadine (Vitis rotundifolia), greenbriar (Smilax spp.), littlebrownjug (Hexastylis arifolia), mayapple (Podophyllum peltatum), feathery false lily of the valley (Maianthemum racemosum), yellow wakerobin (Trillium luteum), and Christmas fern (Polystichum acrostichoides).
-Tree regeneration also represents a percentage of the understory, with the maples and American beech occurring most commonly (Hart et al. 2008).
+Tree regeneration also represents a percentage of the understory, with the maples and American beech occurring most commonly (Hart et al., 2008).

-The Tennessee Division of Forestry lists the major areas of concern for forest pests: emerald ash borer, gypsy moth, southern pine beetle, hemlock woolly adelgid, oak decline, thousand cankers disease and walnut twig beetle and dogwood anthracnose.
+The Tennessee Division of Forestry lists the major areas of concern for forest pests: emerald ash borer, gypsy moth, southern pine beetle, hemlock woolly adelgid, oak decline, thousand cankers disease, walnut twig beetle and dogwood anthracnose.
 Of these, gypsy moth, oak decline, and dogwood anthracnose would be of primary concern on this ecological site.

-A state and transition model for this ecological site follows this narrative.
+A state-and-transition model for this ecological site follows this narrative.
 Thorough descriptions of each state, transition, plant community, and pathway follow the model.
 Experts base this model on available experimental research, field observations, professional consensus, and interpretations.
 It is likely to change as knowledge increases.

-The following diagram suggests pathways that the vegetation on these sites will most likely take, given the above general descriptions of climate, soils, and disturbance histories.
+The following state-and-transition diagram illustrates the pathways that the vegetation on these sites will most likely take, given the above general descriptions of climate, soils, and disturbance histories.
 Specific areas with unique soils and disturbance histories may have alternative pathways not shown on this diagram.
 This information is intended to show what might happen given average site conditions and a history of repeated disturbances as described above.
 Local professional guidance should always be sought before pursuing a treatment scenario.

 State and transition model